CHILDCARE & EDUCATION

 - Working in partnership with parents and other professionals

-- International perspectives on Early Years Education
+- International perspectives on Early Years education

-You will be required to have a DBS check to allow you to participate in work placements.
+- to have a DBS check to allow you to participate in work placements.
 We can discuss this process with you at your Advice and Guidance session following your application to Huish.